navidoptus/powerstore_backup/README.md

    - Access to PowerStore’s REST API endpoint with valid credentials.

 2. **Server for Script Execution**:
-   - A Windows server with PowerShell installed or a Linux server (requires script adaptation).
+   - A Windows server with PowerShell installed, or a Linux server (requires script adaptation).
    - Network connectivity to PowerStore's management IP.

-3. **NDMP-Compatible Backup Solution**:
+3. **Data Domain Appliance**:
-   - Ensure your backup system is NDMP-compatible and can connect to PowerStore.
+   - Ensure your Data Domain appliance is NDMP-compatible and can connect to the PowerStore NAS.

-4. **Static IP Address**:
+4. **Optional Static IP Address**:
-   - One extra static IP on the DR network to assign to each daily clone.
+   - An IP address in the backup VLAN, if required for connectivity between the NAS clone and the Data Domain appliance.

 ---

 ## Script Execution Flow

 1. **Daily NAS Cloning**:
-   - The script generates a read-write clone of the DR NAS server each day.
+   - The script generates a read-write clone of the DR NAS server each day for backup.

-2. **Assigning Static IP**:
-   - Assigns a single, pre-configured IP address to the clone, maintaining network isolation from production.
+2. **Optional IP Assignment**:
+   - Assigns an IP address in the backup VLAN if the Data Domain appliance requires network access to the clone.
+This step can be skipped if direct connectivity is available without an IP.

 3. **NDMP Configuration for Backup**:
-   - Configures NDMP on the clone to prepare it for incremental or full backups.
+   - Configures NDMP access on the clone to enable the Data Domain appliance to initiate backups.

-4. **Automated Execution**:
-   - The script is designed to run automatically using Task Scheduler or cron for consistent daily backups.
+4. **Clone Deletion after Backup**:
+   - The clone is deleted after the backup process completes to save storage space.

+5. **Retention Policy for Snapshots**:
+   - Deletes snapshots of the NAS server that are older than 30 days.

 ---

 ## Setting Up the Script

 1. **Open PowerShell** on the designated server.
-2. **Replace Placeholder Values**: Update the script with your specific PowerStore IP, credentials, NAS IDs, and other required details.
+2. **Replace Placeholder Values**: Update the script with your specific PowerStore IP, credentials, NAS IDs, Data Domain credentials, and other required details.
 3. **Manual Test**: Run the script manually to ensure proper functionality.
 4. **Schedule the Script**: Once verified, set up daily scheduling to automate execution.